GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 Create an environment to download SRA files from NCBI.

 ```
-# Create an environment called ncbi_dl from
+# Create an environment called ncbi_dl from the
 # channel bioconda with the program sra-tools
 conda create --name ncbi_dl -c bioconda sra-tools